4d/docs/docs/API/SessionClass.md

 - Triggers,
 - `On Server Open Connection` and `On Server Shutdown Connection` database methods.

-For more information on remote user sessions, please refer to the [XXXX](Desktop/client-server.md) section.
+For more information on remote user sessions, please refer to the [**Remote client user sessions**](../Desktop/clientServer.md#remote-user-sessions) paragraph.

 #### Stored procedures session

-All stored procedure processes share the same virtual session.
+All stored procedure processes share the same virtual user session.
 The `Session` object of stored procedures is available from:

 - methods called with the [`Execute on server`](https://doc.4d.com/4dv20/help/command/en/page373.html) command,
 - `On Server Startup`, `On Server Shutdown`, `On Backup Startup`, `On Backup Shutdown`, and `On System event` database methods

-For information on stored procedures virtual session, please refer to the [XXXX](XXX) section.
+For information on stored procedures virtual user session, please refer to the [XXXX](XXX) page.

 #### Example